singh-man/books/crackingTheCoding/16_moderate.md

 ```
 This algorithm takes O(N log N) time to sort and O(N) time to find the pairs.

-Note that since the array is presumably unsorted, it would be equally fast in terms of big Oto  just do a binary search at each element for its complement.
+Note that since the array is presumably unsorted, it would be equally fast in terms of big O to  just do a binary search at each element for its complement.
 This would give us a two-step algorithm, where each step is O(N log N).

 **16.25  LRU Cache:** Design and build a "least recently used" cache, which evicts the least recently used item.
 The cache should map from keys to values (allowing you to insert and retrieve a value associated with a particular key) and be initialized with a max size.
 When it is full, it should evict the least recently used item.
 You can assume the keys are integers and the values are strings.